rspamd/rspamd/doc/quickstart.md

 ## Introduction

-This guide describes the main procedures to get and start working with rspamd.
-Furthermore, we describe the following setup:
+This guide describes the main steps to get and start working with rspamd.
+In particular, we describe the following setup:

-- postfix MTA setup
+- Postfix MTA
-- rmilter setup
+- Rmilter
-- redis cache setup
+- Redis cache
-- webui setup with nginx proxy and letsencrypt certificates
-- dovecot with sieve plugin to sort mail and learn by moving messages to `Junk` folder
+- Dovecot with sieve plugin to sort mail and learn by moving messages to `Junk` folder

-For those who are planning migration from their SpamAssassin setups, it might be useful to check this [document](/doc/tutorials/migrate_sa.html)
+For those who are planning migration from SpamAssassin, it might be useful to check the [SA migration guide](/doc/tutorials/migrate_sa.html)

 ## Preparation steps

-First of all, you need a working MTA (Mail Transfer Agent) which is able to serve the SMTP protocol for your domain.
+First of all, you need a working <abbr title="Mail Transfer Agent>MTA</abbr> that can send and receive email for your domain using <abbr title="Simple Mail Transfer Protocol">SMTP</abbr> protocol.
 In this guide, we describe the setup of the [Postfix MTA](http://www.postfix.org/).
 However, rspamd can work with other MTA software - you can find details in the [integration document](/doc/integration.html).

 We assume that you are installing Postfix with your OSs package manager (e.g. `apt-get install postfix`).
 Here is the desired configuration for Postfix: